A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Related work

 One of the primary motivation behind the incorporation of various modules in many of the above-mentioned architectures is reducing network size by minimizing the number of parameters.
-For instance, the utilization of dilated convolutions justifies the expansion of receptive fields without excessively deepening the architecture.
-This rationale stems from the requirement that MI decoding models should ideally be fast to facilitate real-life BCI applications.
-However, it is worth noting that within the domain of Deep Learning, a low number of parameters does not necessarily guarantee low latency.
+For instance, the use of dilated convolutions justifies the expansion of receptive fields without excessively deepening the architecture.
+This rationale stems from the requirement that MI decoding models should ideally be fast for real-life BCI applications.
+However, within the domain of Deep Learning, a low number of parameters does not necessarily guarantee low latency.
 We will demonstrate that, a straightforward architecture, despite having a higher number of parameters, can still exhibit remarkably low latency and remain highly competitive and practical for real-world applications.